2022 9th & 9th Street Festival | Saturday, September 17 from 10 am – 6 pm.

 • Set-up: 7:30 AM – 9:30 AM

-* Vehicles must be removed from the street by 9:30 AM
+* Vehicles must be removed from the festival area by 9:30 AM

 • Festival hours: 10:00 AM – 6:00 PM